 - Modular course allows you to learn key concepts and get expert input tailored to the stage of your protocol and review, and fit learning around your other commitments

 - Flexible learning, with no entry points, that allows you to complete the full course (8 modules) or specific modules, at any time.
-You don’t necessarily need to complete the full course in a sequence.
-However, this is recommended if you have never attended Review Author training
+You don’t necessarily need to complete the full course in a sequence

 - Online workshops and sessions with skilled facilitators offer you a unique opportunity to ask questions about your review and receive tailored advice to support you in conducting a high-quality Cochrane review